Calculate Strahler Stream Order Numbers

 Now that we have joined all our lines based on _network_id using the TopologyBuilder, we can determine the elevation for each node within the line.
 Add a PointOnRasterValueExtractor transformer to the canvas and connect the Raster input port to the Output port on the AttributeKeeper.
 Then connect the Point input port to the Node output port on the TopologyBuilder.
 PONROConnection.png

 We can accept the default parameters.
-This will overlay the stream data on the raster dem and then extract the elevation, which will be the attribute _band{0}.value, which is the elevation.
+This will overlay the stream data on the raster DEM and then extract the elevation as the attribute _band{0}.value.

 10. Sort Values